lewis831/images/README.md

 Images is a simple MeteorJS web application that uses axios AJAX get request to pull data through the imgur API to populate image data, titles, description and upvote/downvote bar.
+If you like MEME's you will like this simple web application.

 Notes on what the code does can be found in client and server folders of this MeteorJS project.